wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

 Who is your wallflower?
 Why are they here?

 Wallflowers don't interact with other guests at the party or with each other.
-The game is about the wallflowers: observations, impressions, thoughts, and memories.
+The game is about the wallflowers: observations, impressions, feelings, thoughts, and memories.
 Critically, wallflowers never participate in scenes, they only observe.

 How does it end?
 At some point your wallflower joins or leaves the party.